ip4-team/ionwatcherbot/README.md

 A. Yes, although partially at the moment.
 Every command received by the bot, whether accepted or not, is stored in the logfile along with the username that issued it (`IonWatcher.log`).

 **7 .
 Can I delete the logfile and the saved images/PDFs?**
 A .
 Yes, but please do not delete the `download` directory.
-The early alpha version expects it to be there.
+The bot expects it to be there.

 **8 .
 How secure are messages and data sent to and from IonWatcherBot?**
 A .
 They are fairly secure.
-Although IonWatcherBot does not offer a layer of encryption itself, all data exchanged via Telegram follows Telegram's [encryption protocol](https://telegram.org/faq#q-how-secure-is-telegram) which, at the moment this FAQ is being written, is based on the MTProto protocol.
+Although IonWatcherBot does not offer a layer of encryption itself, all data exchanged via Telegram follows Telegram's point-to-point [encryption protocol](https://telegram.org/faq#q-how-secure-is-telegram) which, at the moment this FAQ is being written, is based on the MTProto protocol.